binxio/simple-iap-proxy/README.md

 ```

 ## todo
-- support proxying to multiple k8s clusters in the project
+- upgrading to websockets is not supported (ie kubectl exec)
 - deploy across multiple regions